pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ---|---|---|---|---|---|---
 A|E|T|R|FLIP|GYRO|LEDs

-FLIP is a toggle channels meaning that -100% to +100% is a command and +100% to -100% is also a command
+FLIP is a toggle channel meaning that -100% to +100% is a command and +100% to -100% is also a command

 Gyro: -100%=6G, 0%=3D+Gyro, +100%=3D